gitcoindev/algo-builder/examples/single-transaction-asa-deposit/README.md

 The example could be enhanced by tests, after Algo Builder runtime package https://www.npmjs.com/package/@algo-builder/runtime TEAL v6 changes are supported by Algo Builder and merged to master.
 Also currently the smart contract automatically OPTs-in to the token.
 The logic on this could be smarter, but this is a minor thing.
 Apart from this, feel free to play with this example and improve it yourself!

+---
+Note: The example project is not audited and should not be used in a production environment.